Reality Therapy: Empowering Change in Life

 Glasser posits that anytime we feel very good, we are “choosing to behave so that someone, something, or some belief in the real world has come close to matching a picture of that person, thing, or belief in our quality worlds” (Glasser, 1999).

 The “pictures” within this quality world are specific mental images or representations of these cherished aspects.
 These aren’t necessarily literal photographs, but rather vivid mental constructs that embody what we want in our lives.
-For instance, a picture might be of a loving spouse, a comfortable home, a fulfilling job, a sense of accomplishment, or the feeling of being free.
 These pictures are highly personal and unique to each individual, reflecting their specific needs and desires.
 They are also dynamic, meaning they can change and be updated as our experiences and priorities evolve.

 Re-Creating Quality World